 From your mentor:

-Your coach will be able to gage your level of passion by examining your posture, your gestures, your eyes, your facial expressions, and the energy levels when discussing each topic.
+Your coach will be able to gauge your level of passion by examining your posture, your gestures, your eyes, your facial expressions, and your energy levels when discussing each topic.

 From your audience:

 Talk to a few people in your ideal target audience (the people you had in mind when you answered the questions), and ask about the remaining speech topics.

 You don’t want to end up making a speech about something that is completely over their heads, or delivering content that is so basic that they feel you’re being condescending.
 Yeah, that totally happens!

 You want your presentation to provide explicit value.

 They are the REAL experts when it comes to learning how to connect with them, and delivering information without boring them or overwhelming them, or causing them to tune out (if they show up at all!) – Okay, that was a little dramatic, but you know what I mean.